 LibreCores advances the idea of OpenCores.org to give the community a place to share projects, ideas, and knowledge in the area of free and open source digital hardware design.

-As heavy users of OpenCores, we (the FOSSi Foundation) tried everything in our power to evolve the concept together with the owners of OpenCores.
-Unfortunately, to this day, we were not yet able to achieve this goal.
-Therefore, we decided to give it a real fresh start under the LibreCores brand.
+As heavy users of OpenCores, we (the FOSSi Foundation) tried everything in our power to evolve the concept together with the owners of OpenCores before we started LibreCores.
+Unfortunately, we were not able to achieve this goal at this time and decided to give it a real fresh start under the LibreCores brand.
 OpenCores has since then found a new home and we are happy that we have open, fruitful interaction with the new owners at OliScience.

 Even more project quality metrics.
 Sometimes it's hard to decide if a project is usable for a given project.
 To make the decision process easier, we are thinking about both user-generated quality metrics (such as comments or reviews, likes, etc.) as well as machine-generated metrics (e.g. activity metrics or build and test status from continuous integration).
 Some parts of this vision have already been implemented, others are still in the making.

 Workflow integration.
 Finding an IP core on LibreCores is just the first step of using it as part of an own project.
 Currently, making use of a core involves in many cases copying the source code into the custom project.
 This process is tedious and makes updating a core to the latest upstream version hard.